vxern/silesian/src/labels.md

 - `ces` - Approximation using Czech orthography
 - `adh` - Ad-hoc, perhaps a result of mixing orthographies; do <ins>not</ins> use for learning to write

+## Notes about writing

+- `✍️` - Hand-written; might be difficult to read and/or parse
+- `🟢` - Contains minor spelling mistakes
+- `🟡` - Contains major spelling mistakes
+- `🔴` - Contains serious spelling mistakes - DO NOT use for learning the orthography

 ## Categories

 - `🌿` - Botany (Plants)